Idered/Editr.js/README.md

 });
 ```

 This will load project named 'PROJECT-NAME' from 'items/' folder(Editr default value).
-Files pased in data-files-[html/css/js] will be loaded in a queue.
+Files passed in data-files-[html/css/js] will be loaded in a queue.
 Files with '!' before name will be hidden from Editr navigation bar.

 ## Options